April 5, 2017

 In contrast to the Korean “statute based” approach, Hong Kong, in keeping with the entrepreneurial spirit for which it is famed, has adopted a “market based” approach.
 The Hong Kong government are less concerned with the organisational form that is utilised to deliver social impact and instead have focused more on encouraging innovation and collaboration with NGO’s, Foundations and private sector partners, in order to draw on the expertise and innovation that already exists in Hong Kong and instead apply it to some of the most pressing challenges faced by the territory.
 Launched in 2013, The Social Innovation and Entrepreneurship or SIE Fund is set up to address poverty in Hong Kong and is designed to be a “catalyst for social innovation”.
 The 500m HKD trust fund supports intermediaries from civil society and the private sector that can demonstrate innovate and scalable solutions to some of the stickiest problems including food security, the youth skills gap and the aging population.
 Although one of the most prosperous places on the planet, according to the Hong Kong Poverty situation report, it is estimated that just under 1m people live below the poverty line, which amounts to 14.3% of the population.
 The SIE fund aims to unlock the skills and expertise that have created such great wealth in Hong Kong and put them to use in addressing the cities entrenched social problems.

 When comparing the Hong Kong and Korean approach with Malaysia, elements of both can be seen.
 Agensi Innovasi Malaysia (AIM) and the Malaysian Global Innovation and Creativity Centre (MAGIC) have both been established by the government to support the development of the social economy in Malaysia.
 AIM recently launched the social outcome fund which incentivises social purpose organisations (SPOs) to raise finance from impact investors to address a particular social problem, if the agreed outcomes are achieved and it can be demonstrated that the intervention has saved the government money then the fund will repay the investor.
-Complementing the social outcome fund, AIM have also developed the social progress index, which for the first time puts a price on a range of social problems in Malaysia, this allows government to assess whether or not the SPO outcomes cost less than existing government services.
-Similarly to the SIE Fund, the social outcome fund is designed as catalyst for social innovation and collaboration.
+Similarly to the SIE Fund, AIM’s social outcome fund is designed as catalyst for social innovation and collaboration.
 MAGIC on the other hand are currently working on a certification for social enterprises and on a social procurement programme, which aims at incentivising social enterprises in public sector procurement.
 The accreditation approach is more akin to the Korean strategy of establishing criteria to enable particular organisational types to gain incentives or subsidies.

 What these three examples demonstrate is that governments across the region are thinking very hard about how they can create the right conditions for social innovation to take place, that they are listening to communities, civil society and the private sector and that they are committed to taking action to make it happen.
 There is also a willingness amongst governments to learn from experiences from around the world.
 The convening role of the APF has been important in creating a platform for countries to be able to share lessons and to build consensus about the need for government to take a leading role in the journey to build not just the social economy, but a new economic system.